NEWBORN PHOTOSHOOT AT HOME - TOP TIPS TO GET READY

 As a photographer and mother, I practice what I preach and so we have photoshoots at home regularly.
 I love nothing more than having a photographer come to capture us as a family at home.
 I am never as organised or as ready as I hope on the day, so I grab our washing basket and I chuck everything in there that I haven’t been able to sort out or tidy away before our photoshoot.
 I must emphasise that your home doesn’t need to be spotless tidy, a home with children in it will always looked lived & loved in, and I think that adds to the story telling.
 But just clearing the tops of cabinets or bedsides, decluttering away odds and sods would be my advice.
 I’ve actually found this method helpful when I’m having a clear out as it encourages me to actually sort through our stuff.
 We all live in a certain level of mess, there is no judgement here :)

-WHEN SHOULD I BOOK IN FOR A NEWBORN PHOTOSHOOT IN HERTFORDSHIRE?
+WHEN SHOULD I BOOK IN FOR A HOME NEWBORN PHOTOSHOOT?

 I get asked this question a lot, as it’s impossible to know when little ones will arrive.
-For my newborn photography sessions, we pencil into my diary what’s called a floating date.
+For my home newborn photoshoots , we pencil into my diary what’s called a floating date.
 I recommend we pencil a date in for the week after your ‘due date’ and then we catch up once babies here.
 That means we can be flexible and move the date once little one has arrived and depending on how you’re all feeling.
 I leave 1-2 days a week available for newborn session dates to be moved, so that we can still move your date close to the original time booked in.
 My diary does tend to book up months in advance, so I recommend reaching out around your 20 week point of pregnancy to check my availability and get a confirmed booking.
 If you’re thinking of booking a newborn photoshoot, I’d love to hear from you.
+If you’d like to see more of my newborn stories, you can look at my portfolio here or you can read all about my newborn experience here

-To reserve your date in my diary, get in touch using the contact form linked or you can email hello@kimrosephotography.co.uk
+To reserve your date in my diary, get in touch using the contact form linked here

 So there’s my top tips for getting ready for your newborn session at home.
 If you’d rather come to me, I have a beautiful natural light, home from home photography studio on the outskirts of North Hertfordshire, near Baldock.
 You’re so welcome to come to me, I’ll make the tea and we’ll have a cosy newborn session in my studio.
 I really can’t wait to hear from you, lots of love, Kim xxx